zgparsons/science-hylia/src/pages/about-us.md

 permalink: /about/index.html
 metaTitle: 5amblogger-about us page
 ---
-*Currently only 2 people work on this site*
+*Currently, only 2 people work on this site*

 1. ***Gramy (pen name)***

-I studied at the Indian Institute of Information Technology Jabalpur (**Btech** Electronics and communication), my area of interest include Ancient Science and Technology, Time Machine and also cryptocurrency
+I studied at the Indian Institute of Information Technology Jabalpur (**Btech** Electronics and communication), my area of interest include Ancient Science and Technology, Time Machine and Random Paradoxes

-***2.Aravind ***
+***2.Aravind***

 Bio: Curious and science enthusiastic.
 Wanted to explore and find answers to the questions I get regarding nature(particularly in maths and physics)